openml/openml-python/_sources/usage.txt

 Datasets are identified by IDs and can be accessed in two different ways:

 1. In a list providing basic information on all datasets available on OpenML.
-   This function will not download the actual dataset, but only very little meta data which can be used to filter the datasets and retrieve a set of IDs.
+   This function will not download the actual dataset, but will instead download meta data which can be used to filter the datasets and retrieve a set of IDs.
 2. A single dataset by its ID.
-It contains all meta information and the actual data in form of an .arff file.
-The .arff file will be converted into a numpy array by the OpenML python API.
+A single dataset contains all meta information and the actual data in form of an .arff file.
+The .arff file will be converted into a numpy array by the OpenML Python API.

 Listing datasets
 ~~~~~~~~~~~~~~~~

 A common task when using OpenML is to find a set of datasets which fulfill
 several criteria.
-They should for example have between 1.000 and 10.000
+They should for example have between 1,000 and 10,000
 data points and at least five features.

 .. code:: python